Syslogine/docsy/userguide/content/en/docs/operating-systems/debian/tutorials/mariadb.md

 linktitle: Install MariaDB
 title: How To install MariaDB on Debian server.
 categories: ["debian"]
-tags: ["debian","how to","mariadb"]
+tags: ["debian","how to","mariadb","mysql","database"]
 weight: 1
 description: >
- small and fast tutorial for installing MariaDB on a debian machine.
+ small and fast tutorial for installing MariaDB on Debian.
 ---